pf4d/cslvr/README.md

 sudo python setup.py install;
 ```

-To install the program by editing your .bashrc file with
+Install the program by editing your .bashrc file with
 ```bash
 export PYTHONPATH="<PATH TO VARGLAS>:$PYTHONPATH"
 ```